linuxgemini/intrace/README.md

 # intrace

+**THIS CODE WILL ONLY WORK ON DEPLOYMENTS AT ROOT APEX; INSTANCES UNDER A FOLDER WILL NOT WORK**

 intrace is a multi-purpose and multi-location looking glass supporting a wide variety of query types through some easy configuration files (BIRD, MTR, Ping &amp; Traceroute pre-configured)

 ## Deploying a new intrace instance